youngboy/engine-docs/source/setup-standalone.md

 You can find the complete set of configuration that Engine accepts in the [full API docs](./proxy-config.html) page, and some commonly-used fields worth knowing about are described below in the [`new ApolloEngineLauncher()` docs](#api-apollo-engine-launcher).

-We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine Proxy.
+We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">contact us</a> with feedback or for help if you encounter problems running the Engine Proxy.

 <h2 id="api">API</h2>